polterguy/magic/backend/files/misc/common-startup-files/default-files/functions/users_roles/add-to-role.md

 * `username` is mandatory
 * `role` is mandatory

 Notice, both the role and the user must exist from before.
-If you're not sure if they do, you can use the "list-roles" function and the "list-users" function to check.
+If you're not sure if they do, you can use the `list-roles` function and the `list-users` function to check.